emmajhudgins/emmajhudgins.github.io/publications.md

 **Presentations**

 * **Hudgins, E.J.**, Liebhold, A. M., & Leung B. Comparing generalized to customized models for United States invasive forest pests.
+Presented at the Ecological Society of America Annual Meeting, August 8th, 2018.
+(Regional Conference - Graduate work).

+* **Hudgins, E.J.**.
+Optimal control of the spread of invasive forest pests in the United States.
+Presented at the Mathematics of Biological Systems Management conference, University of Melbourne, April 6th, 2018.
+(International conference – Graduate work)

+* **Hudgins, E.J.**.
+Optimal control of the spread of invasive forest pests in the United States.
+Presented at the University of Queensland’s Centre for Biology and Conservation Science’s weekly seminar series, March 20th, 2018.
+(International invited seminar – Graduate work)

+* **Hudgins, E.J.**, Liebhold, A. M., & Leung B. Comparing generalized to customized models for United States invasive forest pests.
 Presented at the Quebec Centre for Biodiversity Science Symposium, December 15th, 2017 (Regional Conference - Graduate work).